 This said, they only produced three real stinkers - not a bad hit rate for a 26 episode series - but What A Sweet Little Room is a prime example of how the show underperformed against its potential.
 The superbly macabre and chilling opening - the finest pre-credits sequence they ever did - is bookended by a great finale where Randall confronts the villain after escaping from his trap.
 Sure, Jeff's so thick that he takes a gun and tries to smash the window by using the gun as a hammer, but he makes up for it by his dry delivery of the title quote, the second-funniest moment in the entire series.
 Put together and it's wonderful stuff, yet sadly it's the 37 minutes in between that kill the momentum.
 Sure, it has charm and Jeff's hilariously sleazy in this one, but diversions like Marty appearing to a medium (who is a fake medium anyway, so it doesn't really make sense) just try the patience over the duration.

 Notable elements of the episode include the fact that I've seen it sometimes broadcast second on repeat screenings... this would fit in with not only the fact that Jeannie appears to have only recently been bereaved, but also the fact that Ken Cope's wig appears to be in about fifty different positions throughout.
-Add to this a hilariously bad speeded up back projection sequence 12 minutes in and it's a real mixed bag.
+Add to this a hilariously bad speeded up back projection sequence 13'42 minutes in (made even worse on BluRay's higher definition) and it's a real mixed bag.
 Solid entertainment, fairly inspired, nicely directed and charmingly acted... but you can't help shake the feeling that it could have been so much better.